 Clever fields offers from vetted buyers in your area, so you can compare each offer and choose the best deal.
 The service is free, and you have no obligation to accept an offer.

-You also talk to a real estate agent who can provide a home valuation estimate.
+You also talk to a real estate agent who can give you a home value estimate, also known as a comparative market analysis.
 This estimate allows you to compare the cash offers with what you could get on the open market.
 Since cash offers are typically below fair market value, knowing your home's worth gives you more leverage when negotiating with cash buyers.

 How Redfin works